- Birt-Hogg-Dube Syndrome

 - Inherited Lung Disease

-UT Southwestern Medical Center’s pulmonology program is recognized by U.S. News & World Report for 2018-19 as one of the nation’s best hospitals for treatment of lung diseases and disorders.
+UT Southwestern Medical Center's pulmonology care earned High Performing recognition from U.S. News & World Report for 2019-20, placing us among the country's leading hospitals for the treatment of lung diseases and disorders.

 About Our Clinic

 The specialists at UT Southwestern’s Allergy, Immunology and Pulmonary Clinic provide expert care and effective treatments for lung disorders, allergic disorders and asthma, and immunodeficiency disorders (other than those caused by HIV).

 We offer a wide variety of pulmonology services and care for our patients, including expertise in general pulmonology, interstitial lung disease, interventional pulmonology, hereditary hemorrhagic telangiectasia, and lymphangioleiomyomatosis.